-Juan Cuauhtlatoatzin – he adopted the Diego after he and his wife were baptized into the Catholic Church in 1524 – was a humble peasant who lived a quiet life, who ‘loved being unknown’, attending Mass, devoted to prayer and the good works he might find.
-His wife, Maria Lucia, died two years afterward, and Juan lived more or less like a hidden hermit.
+Juan Cuauhtlatoatzin – he adopted the name Diego after he and his wife converted from paganism, and baptized as adult converts into the Catholic Church in 1524 – was a humble peasant who lived a quiet life, who ‘loved being unknown’, attending Mass, devoted to prayer and whatever good works needed doing.
+His wife, Maria Lucia, died two years after their conversion, with Juan continuing to live more or less as a hidden hermit.

-He achieved unwitting fame for a few conversations with a mysterious lady on the side of a mountain, which began on this day in December, 1531, after which he slipped back into obscurity, caring for the chapel which was built on the site of the apparitions.
-Well, so he thought; but Juan was known for his holiness, which continued after his death in 1548, and spread throughout Mexico and beyond.
-Some doubted and resisted the call for his canonization, but at the dawn of the new millennium, Pope John Paul II canonized Juan Diego in the very basilica dedicated to the Virgin of Guadalupe, on July 31, 2002.
+The chapel was built, a small one at first, to house the image of the Lady, and Juan slipped back into obscurity, caring for the shrine which was built on the site of the apparitions.
+But Juan soon became renowned for his humility, holiness, devotion to prayer and to the Virgin Mother, and this reputation continued to grow after his death in 1548, throughout Mexico and beyond.
+Some doubted, and resisted the call for his canonization, but at the dawn of the new millennium, Pope John Paul II canonized Juan Diego in the very basilica dedicated to the Virgin of Guadalupe, on July 31, 2002, saying, in part:

 The church was built in honour of the Queen of Heaven.
 Juan Diego, moved by piety, left everything and dedicated his life to looking after this tiny hermitage and to welcoming pilgrims.
 He trod the way to sanctity through love and prayer, drawing strength from the eucharistic banquet of our Redeemer, from devotion to his most holy Mother, from communion with the holy Church and obedience to her pastors.
 Everyone who met him was overwhelmed by his virtues, especially his faith, love, humility, and other-worldliness.

 Peruse the Pope’s decree in today’s Office of Readings.